 The cost of rework

 Labour is the biggest cost for consultants.
 This means that rework is extremely costly and must be avoided.
-In the context of an SLM, what is the cost of repeating a survey because of:
+In the context of a sound level meter, consider the cost of repeating a survey because of:

 - unreliable equipment?

 - incorrect set-up due to a confusing user interface?